- court-grade translator with ten-plus years of legalisation experience on staff for Māori

 - MFA + Māori embassy legalisation handled in-house

 Translating a House Registration (ทะเบียนบ้าน) into Māori (Te Reo Māori) is one of the most repeated requests on NYC Legal & Notary's translation desk.
-Whether the document is travelling to a school admissions office, an HR file, a probate court or a land-registry counter, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; everything below is taken from live case sheets — pricing bands, the eight-gate pipeline, the rejection list our Māori reviewers maintain, and a glossary you can verify against your own documents.
+Whether the document is travelling to a school admissions office, an HR file, a probate court or a land-registry counter, court-grade translator with ten-plus years of legalisation experience on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Māori mission in Bangkok, and the office that finally reads it abroad; the sections below are organised so you can read top-to-bottom on first visit, then jump back to pricing, turnaround or glossary as you need on follow-up visits.

-Our Māori desk has handled thousands of House Registration cases for purposes ranging from proof of address for visa, bank account abroad, property purchase abroad.
-Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Māori reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.
+Whether the file is needed for bank account abroad, proof of address for visa, property purchase abroad, the Māori desk runs the same documented pipeline.
+We log the case, run a second-reviewer pass, and verify the output against Department of Consular Affairs practice and the destination authority's stated rules.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Māori reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.

 Why a specialist Māori translator matters for House Registration